JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Algorithm Design

 \subsubsection{Retraining Strategy}

-To mitigate accuracy loss from hardware optimizations, we employ a progressive retraining approach.
+To mitigate the loss of accuracy due to hardware optimizations, we employ a progressive retraining approach.
 After each optimization step (activation approximation or quantization), we fine-tune the model for 10 epochs using the original training objective.
 This strategy successfully recovers performance, limiting total accuracy degradation to 1.6\% while achieving significant hardware efficiency gains.